Skip to content

 1. Click the Secondary Explorer icon in the sidebar.

-2. If no folders are configured, click Pick a Folder or use the command palette (Ctrl+Shift+P) and run Secondary Explorer: Settings.
+2. If no folders are configured, click Add Folder to Explorer or use the command palette (Ctrl+Shift+P) and run Secondary Explorer: Settings.

 3. Add local folder paths to display in the secondary explorer.